 The Security Guard:

 There was a security guard at the door.
-He was old and quite overweight.
-Don’t know how effective he would be if a problem arose.
+But I don’t know how effective he would be if a problem arose.

 Then there was another one, probably in his forties or fifties.
 You could tell he thoroughly enjoyed wearing a uniform and being the boss.